cqu-isse/Plot2API/README.md

 # Note
 Firstly, you should run the EfficientNet successfully.
 The link is https://github.com/lukemelas/EfficientNet-PyTorch.
 Then download the datasets. (https://pan.baidu.com/s/16cASGJKdCO1RovJOzcQY7Q, the code is 5230).
-The reusult will be a little different from the paper due to initialization.
+The result will be a little different from the paper due to initialization.

 ## Run
 - python>=3.6